YuehuaZhu/PAUP/README.md

 # PAUP
 Official PyTorch code for the Sigri 2022 poster paper "Progressive Self-Attention Network with Unsymmetrical Positional Encoding for Sequential Recommendation".
-In this paper, we mainly propose a novel convolution-based self-attention network, namely PAUP, which is simple to implement.
-The pipeline of PAUP is as shown below.
+In this paper, we mainly propose a novel convolution-based self-attention network, namely PAUP, to progressively user's a series of local sequential patterns (see [Fig.1](https://github.com/YuehuaZhu/PAUP/blob/main/pic/illustration.pdf)).
+PAUP is simple to implemen and its pipeline  (see Fig.2)  is as shown below.